 Identity theft also comes under the general umbrella of a Theft crime.
 In addition to the severe possible criminal penalties associated with the Illinois crime of Identity Theft, it's a crime involving truth and dishonesty and it's the kind of crime that if it ever comes up in a background search could make it very difficult, if not impossible, to get a job.
 Because of the serious consequences involved with a criminal charge of Identity Theft in Illinois it is critical that you hire an Identity Theft attorney, like James Dimeas, that has the extensive experience with such a difficult and complicated crime so as to give you the best chance of winning your case and keeping it off of your record.Call Nationally Recognized Identity Theft Lawyer James Dimeas to Discuss Your Illinois Identity Theft Criminal Case

-Chicago criminal defense lawyer, James Dimeas, has spent 25 years representing individuals charged with Identity Theft throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Chicago criminal defense lawyer, James Dimeas, has spent more than 25 years representing individuals charged with Identity Theft throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Identity Theft criminal defense lawyer, James Dimeas, has been nationally recognized as a leading expert in the defense of Identity Theft crimes.
 He is a published author on the subject of Identity Theft crimes and has been interviewed by local media for media investigations involving Identity Theft crimes.
 His unparalleled knowledge and experience with Identity Theft crimes in Illinois makes him one of the leading attorneys in the defense of Identity Theft criminal cases in Illinois.

 Most cases involving the prosecution of Identity Theft criminal charges are handled by prosecutors who have specialized training and knowledge about handling such cases.
 These special prosecutors are specially trained to handle complex cases involving Identity Theft.
 It is critical that the attorney representing you in an Identity Theft criminal prosecution possesses the similar specialized knowledge that the prosecutor on the case will possess.
 With his 25 years of experience, and nationally recognized skills, Identity Theft lawyer, James Dimeas, is just the Identity Theft attorney you need on your side to defend you in court.

 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 James Dimeas has been recognized as a "Best DUI Attorney."
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys have recognized James Dimeas a "10 Best Attorney for Client Satisfaction."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any Identity Theft lawyer in the United States.
 James Dimeas is a leading Identity Theft criminal defense attorney.

 You can contact James Dimeas for a free and confidential consultation about your Identity Theft criminal case.
 Mr. Dimeas can be reached by phone anytime at 847-807-7405 to discuss your criminal case.
 If you are being charged with Identity Theft in Chicago, Cook County, DuPage County, Kane County, or Lake County, get in touch with Mr. Dimeas to discuss your options.